Amar5499/task_managemnet/README.md

-Task Manager
+# Task Manager

-A simple and minimal Flutter task management app with support for adding, editing, deleting, filtering, and sorting tasks.
-The app uses Provider for state management and SharedPreferences for local storage.
+A simple and minimal **Flutter task management app** with smooth animations and pastel-themed UI.
+Manage your tasks with add, edit, delete, filter, and sort features.
+The app uses **Provider** for state management and **SharedPreferences** for local storage.

-The UI features pastel colors, smooth animations, and a clean, modern design.

-Features
+## Features

-Add, edit, and delete tasks
+- Add, edit, and delete tasks

-Mark tasks as completed
+- Mark tasks as completed

-Filter tasks by status (All / Completed / Pending)
+- Filter tasks by status (All / Completed / Pending)

-Sort tasks by due date (ascending / descending)
+- Sort tasks by due date (ascending / descending)

-Smooth animations for task list
+- Smooth animations in task list

-Pastel color theme for a pleasing UI
+- Pastel color theme

-Persistent storage using SharedPreferences
+- Persistent storage using SharedPreferences

-Minimal and responsive design
+- Clean and minimal UI design

-Getting Started
+## Getting Started

-Prerequisites
+### Prerequisites

-Flutter SDK >= 3.7.2
+- Flutter SDK >= 3.7.2

-Android Studio / VS Code / Xcode (for iOS)
+- Android Studio / VS Code / Xcode

-Git
+- Git

-Installation
+### Installation

-Clone the repository:
+1. Clone the repository:
 git clone https://github.com/Amar5499/task_managemnet.git
 cd task_managemnet

-Install dependencies:
+2. Install dependencies:

 flutter pub get

-Run the app:
+3. Run the app:

 flutter run

-For iOS, you may need to open the .xcworkspace in Xcode and configure signing.
+For iOS, configure signing in Xcode before running.

 Usage

-Open the app to see the task list.
+Open the app to view your task list

-Tap Add Task to create a new task.
+Tap Add Task to create a new task

-Tap an existing task to edit.
+Tap a task to edit it

-Use the filter and sort buttons in the AppBar to organize tasks.
+Use AppBar icons to filter and sort tasks

-Mark tasks as completed or delete them with the buttons on each task tile.
+Mark tasks completed or delete via task tile buttons

 Dependencies